indexmod/indexmod-old/edit.md

 + Follow **Edit**
 + Find the `template.md` and copy content
-+ In encyclopedia tab create new file with .md extention
++ In blockchainpedia tab create new file with .md extention
-+ Paste content of the template
++ Paste content of the template in your file
 + Edit **Page title** and **Permalink** and save new page

-## Writing charachter by charachter
+## Writing the content

-The aim of Indexmod blockchainpedia to simplify wiki syntax for a pretty and light format.
-Following checklist explains few steps of creating and editing beautiful articles in blockchainpedia.
+The aim of Indexmod blockchainpedia to simplify wiki syntax for a pretty layout.
+Following checklist explains few steps of creating and editing beautiful articles at Indexmod blockchainpedia.

 ## Markdown

-Every page is written with [Markdown](https://daringfireball.net/projects/markdown/syntax) lightest and easiest language for static pages generating.
+Every page is written with [Markdown](https://daringfireball.net/projects/markdown/syntax) -- the easiest language for static pages generating.

 ## Front matter

 Each page on top have hidden section with meta data.
-This **Front matter** area is set with triple-dashed lines.
+This area called a **Front matter** and set with triple-dashed lines.

 `---`